 In order to present the most up-to-date record of information technology in use at WDFW, we consider the IT Portfolio a "living document."
 The Portfolio is subject to interim updates throughout the year.
-The most current version will be published on our Internet website at: http://wdfw.wa.gov/depinfo/it/index.htm.
+The most current version will be published on our Internet website at: http://wdfw.wa.gov/about/strategic plan.